escape-llc/yet-another-chart-component/README.md

 * Follow the instructions to make a new test certificate.
 * Build away!

-## Screen Shot
+# Screen Shot

-This is the current demo chart in the solution:
+This is the current demo chart in the solution (subject to last-minute tweaking):
 ![yacc demo screen shot](http://escape-technology-llc.com/mobile/wp-content/gallery/main/yacc-chart-demo-7.png)

 # More Info